-The member contribution rates-4.5 percent for regular members, 6.5 percent for SLEP members and 7.5 percent for the Elected County Officials Plan (ECO) members-are set by statute.
+The member contribution rates-4.5 percent for regular members, 7.5 percent for SLEP members and the Elected County Officials Plan (ECO) members-are set by statute.
 The statutes require each participating employer to contribute the amount necessary, in addition to member contributions, to finance the retirement coverage of its own employees.
 Employer contributions for disability benefits, death benefits and the supplemental retirement benefits are pooled.
 See the Required Supplementary Information and the Actuarial Section for data on the funding status.
 Costs of administering the plan are financed by investment income.